Public Access Assertion and Defense

 Revised Statute 2477 (RS 2477) was a congressional grant of rights of way which provided: "The right of way for the construction of highways over public lands, not reserved for public uses, is hereby granted."

-RS 2477 was repealed in 1976 which marked a dramatic change in federal land management policy.
-However, RS 2477 rights of way that existed at that date expressly remained as valid existing rights.
-As a result there are thousands of RS 2477 rights of way across the western United States and Alaska which, as congress intended, provided an important role in settling those areas.
-In Alaska, these rights of way continue to play an essential role in accessing Alaska's lands.
-To date, DNR has researched over 2,000 routes and determined that over 650 qualify under the RS 2477 statute.
+RS 2477 was repealed in 1976 which marked a dramatic departure from previous federal land management policy.
+However, RS 2477 rights-of-way that existed at that date expressly remained as valid existing rights.
+As a result, there are thousands of RS 2477 rights-of-way across the western United States and Alaska which, as Congress intended, provide an important support for regional transportation networks.
+In Alaska, these rights-of-way continue to play an essential role in accessing State, Federal, Native Corporation, and private lands throughout Alaska.
+To date, the Department of Natural Resources (DNR) has researched over 2,500 routes and determined that over 650 qualify as RS 2477 rights-of-way.

 What are RS 2477 Rights-of-Way?

-RS 2477 was a self-executing grant, meaning that it grants required no formal process or action by the federal government, but rather the grant automatically took effect once certain conditions were met.
-A RS 2477 right of way comes into existence in Alaska automatically if a "public highway" was established across public lands according to Alaska law.
+RS 2477 was a self-executing grant, meaning that acceptance of the grant required no formal process or action by the federal government, but rather the grant automatically took effect once certain conditions were met.
+A RS 2477 right-of-way comes into existence in Alaska automatically if a "public highway" was established across vacant, unreserved, unappropriated lands according to Alaska law.

 The underlying property owner may not restrict the "reasonable and necessary" use as measured in light of traditional uses and purposes of the right of way.
 Additionally, federal land managers may be able to "reasonably regulate" the right of way consistent with federal regulations within their jurisdiction.
-Use of the land outside the right of way or beyond its scope could constitute trespass on private land or violate local, state or federal regulations on public land.
-The RS 2477 right of way may be maintained, to the extent reasonably necessary to ensure safe use consistent with its intended purpose.
+Use of the land outside the right-of-way or beyond its scope could constitute trespass on private land or violate local, state or federal regulations on public land.
+The RS 2477 right-of-way may be maintained, to the extent reasonably necessary to ensure safe use consistent with its intended purpose.
+Many maintenance activities require authorization by DNR or the Department of Transportation (DOT).

 To successfully document an RS 2477 right-of-way on a historic route, the route must be shown to have constructed or used when the land was unreserved federal land.